 6. Carestream CS 3800 / 3700 — Best for Carestream Imaging Practices

-Carestream's CS 3800 wireless scanner rounds out our list as a solid choice for practices already invested in the Carestream imaging ecosystem.
-It's a capable color scanner with reasonable accuracy and an open export workflow that plays nicely with most labs.
-Like Planmeca, the strongest case for Carestream is integration: if your CBCT, pano, and 2D imaging are already running on Carestream, the CS 3800 keeps everything in one platform.
+Carestream's CS 3800 wireless scanner17 rounds out our list as a solid choice for practices already invested in the Carestream imaging ecosystem.
+It's a capable scanner with an open workflow that lets you route cases to the labs and design partners you choose.18 Like Planmeca, the strongest case for Carestream is integration: if your CBCT, pano, and 2D imaging are already running on Carestream, the CS 3800 keeps everything in one platform.

 Software depth is more modest than Medit, TRIOS, or Primescan — Carestream is a well-rounded all-rounder rather than a feature leader — but for the right practice, the integrated workflow benefit outweighs the feature gap.